Image ALT {ALT}

 Final Thought

-Rinse under running tap water while gently rubbing with your hands or a soft produce brush.
+Research consistently indicates that the most effective approach is also the simplest.
+Rinse produce under running tap water while gently rubbing the surface with your hands or using a soft produce brush.

 You Might Also Like